-(Former address, if changed since last report) • stered pursuant to Section 12(• / Title of each class Trading Symbol(s) Name of each exchange on w which registered Common Stock к, \$0.10 pa r value ITI The Nasdaq Stock Ma arket LLC , and the second • • • Exchange Act of 1934, as amended (the to such filing requirements for the past state) 0 / 0 Indicate by check mark whether during the preceding 12 months - - ursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) Indicate by check mark whether definitions of "large accelerate porting company, or an emerging growth a 12b-2 of the Exchange Act. ı company.
-See the Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company If an emerging growth companistandards provided pursuant to , not to use the extended trans sition period for complying with any new or revised fina ncial accounting Indicate by check mark whether er the regis trant is a shell company (as defined in Rul e 12b-2 of the Exchange Act) .
-Yes □ No x

-As of November 7, 2022, there were 42,639,121 shares of our common stock outstanding.
+becurries regi stered pursuant to section 12(0) of the Act.
+Title of each clas s Trading Symbol(s) Name of each exchange on w hich registered Common St ock, \$0.10 par value ITI The Nasdaq Stock Ma rket LLC Indicate by check mark who ther the reg sistrant (1) has filed all reports s required to be e filed by Section 13 or 15(d) or f the Securiti es Exchange Act of 1934, as amended (the "Exchange Act"), duris the preceding 12 months (o for such sl norter period that the registran it was required to file such reports), and (2) ha is been subje ct to such filing requirements for the past 9 00 days.
+Yes ⊠ No □ , , , nteractive Data File required to equired to submit such files).
+Y pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter • , rated filer, a non-accelerated file any" and "emerging growth cor , reporting company, or an emerging growth ale 12b-2 of the Exchange Act. company.
+See the Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company × Emerging growth company 0 00 te by check mark if the regist 13(a) of the Exchange Act. d not to use the extended transit tion period fo or complying with any new or revised finan ncial accounting Indicate by check mark who ther the reg sistrant is a shell company (as defined in Ru le 12b-2 of the Exchange Act).
+Yes □ No 🗵 1 As of February 1, 2023, the re were 42, 774,263 shares of our commo n stock outstar nding.